Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 # Statistical theory for predictive soil mapping {#statistical-theory}

-*Edited by: Hengl T. and Heuvelink G.B.M.*
+*Edited by: Hengl T., Heuvelink G.B.M and MacMillan R. A.*

 ## Aspects of spatial variability of soil variables {#aspects-variability}